Skip to main content

 News

-Tax Guidance from DRS, IRS on Connecticut Hero Payments
+Important New Tax Guidance from DRS, IRS on Connecticut Hero Payments

-March 12, 2024
+April 12, 2024

-The Department of Revenue Services and Internal Revenue Service have issued guidance on the taxability of Connecticut's Hero payments.
+The Department of Revenue Services and Internal Revenue Service have issued additional guidance on the taxability of Connecticut's Hero payments.

 • coronavirus